bl4drnnr/github-cli-manager/README.md

 - `type`: string - optional - Limit results to repositories of the specified type: all, owner (default), member.
 - `sort`: string - optional - The property to sort the results by.

 ---

+### List organizations for a user
+- **GET /users/{username}/orgs** - List public organization memberships for the specified user.
+This method only lists public memberships, regardless of authentication.
+If you need to fetch all the organization memberships (public and private) for the authenticated user, use the List organizations for the authenticated user API instead.

+`Path parameters:`

+- `username`: string - **required** - The handle for the GitHub user account.

+`Query parameters:`

+- `per_page`: integer - optional - The number of results per page (max 100).
+Default is 30.
+- `page`: integer - optional - Page number of the results to fetch.
+Default is 1.

+---